 - New VP Sales liked 2 of your posts this week → 50 × 1.0 = 50

-Composite score: 201.5 — This is a red-hot prospect.
+Composite score: 201.5.
+That’s a red-hot prospect.
 Recommended approach: personalized message to the VP Sales within 24 hours, mentioning the fundraising and hiring as context.

 Action thresholds